brandonsohxy/ID-Assignment1/README.md

     - The project uses **JQuery** to simplify DOM manipulation. -->

 ## Testing

+1. Navigation Bar:

+   1. Go to any page
+   2. Decrease the screen size below width of 575px and verify that an dropdown icon shows up
+   3. Try to click on dropdown icon and verify that the different navigators works upon interaction by bringing user to respective pages.

+2. About:
+   1. Go to "About" page
+   2. Try to hover over each character and verify that they respond by enlarging and changes colors of text and background.
+   3. Try to click on "READ MORE" and verify that it opens a new tab to their respective wikipedia page
+   4. Try to make the screen smaller and verify that the character cards moves below on its own.

 <!-- For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as: